 EU exit (Brexit)

-The UK left the European Union (EU) on 31 January 2020.
+The UK has left the European Union (EU).
 This is known as Brexit.

 We've published new advice and updated existing pages to help answer your questions about Brexit.

 Staying in the UK after Brexit

 If you're an EEA or Swiss national living in the UK and you want to stay after 30 June 2021, you should apply to the EU Settlement Scheme.
-You need to be in the UK by 11pm on 31 December 2020 to apply.
+You need to have been in the UK by 11pm on 31 December 2020 to apply.

 You'll need to apply to stay in the UK even if you already have a permanent residence document or have lived in the UK for a long time.